310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/tetora_2.md

             {% bubble Tetora %}
             Huh?
 You know 'bout it, Anego?

-            Midori-kun sent a fishy message to Morisawa-senpai, but he managed to understand it just fine, and I just don't get how…
+            Midori-kun sent a fishy message to Morisawa-senpai, but he managed to understand it just fine, and I don't get how…
 			{% endbubble %}
         </div>
     </div>